 Awards & Honors

 This page is intended to inform students of the University of New Mexico about university-wide honors conferred on students with outstanding academic records.
 Students should check with their individual departments and colleges for further information on departmental and college honors and awards.
-For further information, contact the Student Activities Center at (505) 277-4706, Student Union Building, room 1018.
+For further information, contact your academic advisor or the Office of the Registrar at (505)277-8900.

 Designations of cum laude (3.5-3.74), magna cum laude (3.75-3.89), and summa cum laude (3.9-4.0) are awarded to UNM baccalaureate level graduates who have earned at least 60 hours in residence and the cumulative grade point averages listed in parentheses.
 Honors designations will be printed on the diploma, the Commencement program and the student's permanent record.
 Baccalaureate Honors are automatically awarded.
 No application is necessary.
 Only first baccalaureate degree candidates are eligible for graduation with honors.

 Clauve Outstanding Senior Award

 This award is presented to outstanding seniors who have performed well academically and made significant contributions to the campus community through their outstanding leadership and involvement in student organizations and activities.
 Nominations are solicited in January with a deadline late February/early March each year.
 Usually six to eight students are recognized at the April Recognition Reception.
 Contact the Student Activities Center at (505)277-4706, for more information.